-Prednisone is a steroid medication that can cause side effects.
-One common side effect is insomnia.
-People taking this medication may have difficulty falling asleep, awake during the night, or sleep less overall.
+Prednisone is a steroid medication that can cause side effects, including insomnia.
+People taking this medication may have difficulty falling asleep or stay awake through the night.

 The mechanisms by which prednisone disrupts sleep are not entirely clear.
 However, prednisone